 A simple process was used for generating gridded tornado counts (Figure 2.1).
 First, a basic 1° latitude by 1° longitude grid was set up across the entire continental U.S. east of the Rocky Mountains, with each cell bounded by parallels and meridians at each full degree of latitude and longitude.
 For all tornadoes with a path length of greater than one mile, a set of latitude/longitude points was calculated for each full mile of tornado track.
 A count was then kept for each time a tornado track initially touched down on the grid and then subsequently crossed a parallel or meridian.
 For tornadoes with path lengths of less than 1 mile (not to be confused with aforementioned tornado tracks whose beginning and end points did not exhibit a change in latitude/longitude), only the initial touchdown point was considered in the total because these tornadoes were assumed to not have crossed a grid cell.
 This ‘one-mile’ threshold for tornado path length was used because the path lengths in the SPC severe weather database are given in miles.
 (Note: tornadoes that contain path lengths of less than one mile do not necessarily imply that their starting and ending latitude/longitude points are the same.)

 The database development process described above was repeated for all tornado tracks considered in the study.
 This process is an enhancement over other spatial analyses of tornadoes in that gridded counts incorporate entire tracks, not just initial touchdown points (e.g., Kelly et al. 1978, Bove et al. 1998, Brooks et al. 2003).
+This enhancement 1) enables a more comprehensive spatial assessment of tornado locations across entire tracks, which is particularly helpful for longer-tracked tornadoes, and 2) also enables a more accurate assessment of potential impact in localized areas along the entire tornado track (see Destruction Potential Index, Section 2.1.b.iv).
 The totality of the data set created is documented in Figures 2.2-2.3 and climatological patterns in this data are identified and discussed in Section 3.1.

 Gridded tornado day counts

 Gridded ‘tornado day’ counts were calculated in the same manner as the aforementioned gridded tornado counts, except that the tornado day counts represent the number of days at least one tornado occurred in a particular grid cell on a tornado outbreak day.
 This type of analysis is helpful for assessing the frequency of tornado outbreak occurrence in any location.
-The totality of this new dataset is documented in Figures 2.4 and 2.5, while associated climatological patterns are identified and discussed in Section 3.1.
+The totality of this new dataset is documented in Figures 2.4 and 2.5, while associated climatological patterns will be identified and discussed in Section 3.1.